yansun1996/yansun1996.github.io/_posts/2018-09-24-LeetCode-Histogram.md

         return water
 ```

-# 4. Largest Rectangle in Histogram
+# 4. Largest Rectangle in Hist

 ```
 Given n non-negative integers representing the histogram's bar height where the width of each bar is 1, find the area of largest rectangle in the histogram.